chinapedia/wikipedia.abstract.en/Page/Blue_Angels.md

 1946-1950

-F6F-5_Blue_Angels_NAN10_46.jpg in 1946]] Voris_and_1st_Blue_Angel_team_1946.jpgs (l to r): Lt.
+in 1946]] s (l to r): Lt.
 Al Taddeo, Solo; Lt.
 (J.G.)
 Gale Stouse, Spare; Lt.
 Cdr.
 R.M.
 "Butch" Voris, Flight Leader; Lt.
 Maurice "Wick" Wickendoll, Right Wing; Lt.
 Mel Cassidy, Left Wing.]]

 The Blue Angels were established as a Navy flight exhibition team on 24 April 1946 by order of Chief of Naval Operations Admiral Chester Nimitz to generate greater public support of naval aviation.
 To boost Navy morale, demonstrate naval air power, and maintain public interest in naval aviation, an underlying mission was to help the Navy generate public and political support for a larger allocation of the shrinking defense budget.
 Rear Admiral Ralph Davison personally selected Lieutenant Commander Roy Marlin "Butch" Voris, a World War II fighter ace, to assemble and train a flight demonstration team, naming him Officer-in-Charge and Flight Leader.
 Voris selected three fellow instructors to join him (Lt.
 Maurice "Wick" Wickendoll, Lt.
 Mel Cassidy, and Lt.
 Cmdr.
 Lloyd Barnard, veterans of the War in the Pacific), and they spent countless hours developing the show.
 The group perfected its initial maneuvers in secret over the Florida Everglades so that, in Voris' words, "if anything happened, just the alligators would know".
 The first four pilots and those after them, were and are some of the best and most experienced aviators in the Navy.[38]

-F8F-1_Blue_Angels_1946.jpgs in "diamond" formation, in 1947]] The team's first demonstration with Grumman F6F-5 Hellcat aircraft took place before Navy officials on 10 May 1946, and was met with enthusiastic approval.
+s in "diamond" formation, in 1947]] The team's first demonstration with Grumman F6F-5 Hellcat aircraft took place before Navy officials on 10 May 1946, and was met with enthusiastic approval.
 The Blue Angels performed their first public flight demonstration from their first training base and team headquarters at Naval Air Station (NAS) Jacksonville, Florida, on 15 and 16 June 1946,[39] with three F6F-5 Hellcats (a fourth F6F-5 was held in reserve).
 On 15 June, Voris led the three Hellcats (numbered 1–3), specially modified to reduce weight and painted sea blue with gold leaf trim, through their inaugural 15-minute-long performance.[40]
 The team employed a North American SNJ Texan, painted and configured to simulate a Japanese Zero, to simulate aerial combat.
 This aircraft was later painted yellow and dubbed the "Beetle Bomb".
 This aircraft is said to have been inspired by one of the Spike Jones' _Murdering the Classics_ series of musical satires, set to the tune (in part) of the William Tell Overture as a thoroughbred horse race scene, with "Beetle Bomb" being the "trailing horse" in the lyrics.

 The team thrilled spectators with low-flying maneuvers performed in tight formations, and (according to Voris) by "keeping something in front of the crowds at all times.
 My objective was to beat the Army Air Corps.
 If we did that, we'd get all the other side issues.
 I felt that if we weren't the best, it would be my naval career."
 The Blue Angels' first public demonstration also netted the team its first trophy, which sits on display at the team's current home at NAS Pensacola.
 During an air show at Omaha, Nebraska on 19–21 July 1946, the _Navy Flight Exhibition Team_ was introduced as the _Blue Angels_.[41]
 The name had originated through a suggestion by Right Wing Pilot Lt.
 Maurice "Wick" Wickendoll, after he had read about the Blue Angel nightclub in _The New Yorker_ magazine.
 After ten appearances with the Hellcats, the Hellcats were replaced by the lighter, faster, and more powerful F8F-1 Bearcats on 25 August.[42]
 By the end of the year the team consisted of four Bearcats numbered 1-4 on the tail sections.